youzan/zent/packages/zent/src/loading/README_en-US.md

 ### API

-`Loading` has 3 different types: `Loading.Block`, `Loading.Inline` and `Loading.FullScreen`.
+`Loading` has 3 different types: `BlockLoading`, `InlineLoading` and `FullScreenLoading`.
 Most of the props are shared between these types, but each type may have its own set of props.

 #### Common props